chudkowsky/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 The strategy has delivered notable results while maintaining structural protections against liquidation.
 Strategy reported ~**74% BTC Yield** for FY2024 (their KPI measuring % change in BTC per share) and holds ~**636,505 BTC**.
 At BTC $110,000, that stack is ≈ **≈$70B**.

-**Liquidation risk remains minimal** due to several factors:
+- **Liquidation risk remains minimal** due to several factors:
 - Convertible notes are **senior unsecured** with no BTC collateral requirements
 - Outstanding maturities are 2028, 2030 (two tranches), 2031, and 2032; the 2027 notes were settled earlier in 2025 via conversion/redemption (the company received conversion requests for substantially all of the $1.05B before the Feb 24, 2025 redemption date)
-- Most converts are currently in‑the‑money at MSTR stock price being above $300
-- Cash interest burden on the current stack is about **$35M/year**
+- Conversion prices vary by tranche; being "in the money" depends on the strike:
+  - 2028 notes: ~$183.19/share (ITM above that)
+  - 2030 0% notes (issued Feb 2025): ~$433.43/share
+  - 2032 notes (Jun 2024): ~$2,043.32/share
+  - 2031 notes: >$2,300/share
+- Cash interest outlay depends on the mix of 0% converts (no coupon) and preferred dividends (e.g., STRK/STRF at ~8–10%).
+SEC filings indicated materially higher annualized interest on remaining notes prior to the 2030 0% issuance; given changes over time, avoid a point estimate without a dated source.
 - Authorized capacity includes a disclosed **$21B common‑stock ATM** and a separate **$21B preferred (STRK) ATM**

 ### Strategic Risks and Limitations